-- 178. (1) The Commissioner may authorise goods to be exported temporarily from a Partner State as the Commissioner may prescribe in order to undergo processing operations and the compensating products be re-imported and be released for home consumption with total or partial relief of duties. - (2) The authorisation shall be granted: - (a) where it is established that the compensating products shall result from processing of the temporary export goods; - (b) where the outward processing procedure does not prejudice the interests of the Partner State.
+- 178. (1) The Commissioner may authorise goods to be exported temporarily from a Partner State as the Commissioner may prescribe in order to undergo processing operations and the compensating products be re-imported and be released for home consumption with total or partial relief of duties. - (2) The authorisation shall be granted: - (a) where it is established that the compensating products shall result from processing of the temporary export goods; - (b) where the outward processing procedure does not prejudice the interests of the Partner State. - 179.
+(1) Compensating products shall be imported into a

-Time limit for outward processing.
+Time limit for

-- 179. (1) Compensating products shall be imported into a Partner State within a period of one year from the date on which the goods were exported. - (2) The Commissioner may prescribe specific time limits for outward processing.
+Partner State within a period of one year from the date on which the goods were exported.

+(2) The Commissioner may prescribe specific time limits for outward processing.